avigewirtz/avigewirtz.github.io-/make/background.md

 # Introduction

 In a nutshell, `make` is a software tool that automates the process of incremental builds.

-Incremental builds optimize the build process by recompiling only the code modules that have changed since the last build, rather than recompiling the entire project.
-This significantly reduces build times, making it especially important in large projects where build times can become a bottleneck.
+The premise behind incremental builds is simple: after you change source files and want to rebuild your program, you recompile one y the code modules that have changed, instead of wasting time recompiling the entire program.This is especially important in large projects, where build times become a bottleneck.
 The key to understanding `make` is understanding how incremental builds work and how to implement them manually.
 Once you understand this, the mechanics and role of `make` become apparent.&#x20;

 #### Running Example